ConservationMetrics/gc-docs/docs/guides/guide-audiomoth/step-6-audio-organization.md

 # Step 6: Data Transfer & Management

-Files should be organized in a similar fashion to the [Camera Trap data](/guides/guide-timelapse-project/step-1-organizing-imagery.md).
+Files should be organized in a similar fashion to [camera trap data](/guides/guide-timelapse-project/step-1-organizing-imagery.md).

 ## Copying Data